dabit/miniblog/README.md

       end
     end

-Now, create a crowdblog spec:
+Now, create a miniblog spec:

     #
-    # spec/integration/crowdblog_spec.rb
+    # spec/integration/miniblog_spec.rb
     #
     require 'spec_helper'

-    describe "Crowdblog" do
+    describe "miniblog" do
-      it_behaves_like "a crowdblog"
+      it_behaves_like "a miniblog"
     end

 And run your specs.
-It should test Crowdblog properly.
+It should test miniblog properly.

-[Crowd Interactive](http://www.crowdint.com) is a leading Ruby and Rails consultancy firm based in Mexico currently doing business with startups in the United States.
-We specialize in building and growing your existing development team, by adding engineers onsite or offsite.
-We pick our clients carefully, as we only work with companies we believe in.
-Find out more about us on our [website](http://www.crowdint.com).